 Gregg Jarrett and Brett Tolman - August 15th, Hour 3

-Time Text
+Time

-This is an iHeart Podcast.
+This is an iHeart podcast.

 Stay right here for our final news roundup and information overload.

-All right, news round up and information overload hour.
+All right, news roundup and information overload hour.

-Uh we did bring up with Newt Gingrich earlier in the program today something that is now a legitimate issue.
+We did bring up with Newt Gingrich earlier in the program today something that is now a legitimate issue.

-Uh even ABC News uh dot com uh had a story about this.
+Even ABCNews.com had a story about this.

-Georgia uh court's apparent error and early publishing of charges gives Trump an opening to attack the case.
+Georgia court's apparent error and early publishing of charges gives Trump an opening to attack the case.

-Uh yes, it does, and President Trump's legal team has now already suggested that they would claim prosecutorial misconduct, saying shortly after the document was posted that this was not a simple administrative mistake, but it was emblematic of the pervasive, glaring constitutional violations which have plagued this case from its very inception.
+And President Trump's legal team has now already suggested that they would claim prosecutorial misconduct, saying shortly after the document was posted that this was not a simple administrative mistake, but it was emblematic of the pervasive, glaring constitutional violations which have plagued this case from its very inception.

-The events that have unfolded today have been shocking and absurd, starting with a leak of a presumed and premature indictment before witnesses had testified and grand jurors had deliberated and ending with the DA being unable to offer any explanation at all.
+The events that have unfolded today have been shocking and absurd, starting with a leak of a presumed and premature indictment before witnesses had testified and grand jurors had deliberated, and ending with the DA being unable to offer any explanation at all.

-In light of this major fumble, the Fulton County DA's office clearly decided to force through uh and rush this 98-page indictment.
+In light of this major fumble, the Fulton County DA's office clearly decided to force through and rush this 98-page indictment.

-And and that led to the expedited process, the late night uh session that they had, etc.
+Well, he went in on Monday, and that led to the expedited process, the late-night session that they had, et cetera, et cetera.

 Is that prosecutorial misconduct?